hswind4/IAMReX/Docs/IAMReX_documentation/source/Results.rst

     Monodisperse particles on a three-level AMR grid

 80 particles of diameter :math:`D = 1` are randomly distributed in a channel of size :math:`L_x\times L_y \times L_z = 10\times 20 \times 10`.
 To choose an optimal interaction number :math:`N_s` in this complex configuration, the maximum error of the no-slip boundary condition among 80 particles is tested with a unit flow field :math:`u=(1,0,0)`.the maximum error of no-slip condition decreases as :math:`N_s` increases and it is strongly reduced for :math:`N_s=2`.
 According to the selection suggestions provided by Breugem :cite:`breugem2012second`. :math:`N_s=2` is the optimal value for balancing the accuracy of the no-slip boundary and the computational efficiency.
-After determining :math:`N_s`, the fluid flow is driven by applying a pressure gradient of 1.0 in the z direction.
+After determining :math:`N_s`, the fluid flow is driven by applying a pressure gradient of 1.0 in the :math:`z` direction.
 This case can represent a porous medium with a volume fraction of 0.02.
 Three levels of the AMR grid is applied.
 The grid resolution on the finest level is :math:`d/h=16`.
 Since the multi-direct forcing immersed boundary method :cite:`kidanemariam2022open,yousefi2023role` and fictitious domain method :cite:`xia2020effects,fan2023three` require cube grid cells, the grid cell requirement is equals to case 1 in Table.

     +------+---------+---------+---------+-------------+
     | case | level 0 | level 1 | level 2 | Total cells |